New Students Information

 - Do not make any appointments during the orientation.
 You must stay for the entire time.

-- If you arrive later than 9:30 am, you will be required to attend the next scheduled orientation before you may register for classes.
+- If you arrive late, you will be required to attend the next scheduled orientation before you may register for classes.

-- Orientation topics may include: cultural adjustment, immigration regulations, employment and taxes, campus resources, academic regulations, class registration, health services and health insurance.
+- Orientation topics include: cultural adjustment, immigration regulations, employment, campus resources, academic regulations, class registration, health services and health insurance.

-Please bring these with you to the New International Student Orientation:
+Please bring all of the following documents to the International Welcome Center before you attend your New International Student Orientation:

 - I-94 “Arrival/Departure” card (unless it is online)